 Theresa came through a vocational transition program and started as an AbilityOne Food Service Worker at Goodwill Great Lakes.
 She progressed to Cook and began her American Culinary Federation (ACF) certified training while once again advancing on the job to a VIP Cook.
 With each promotion came more responsibility, more opportunities, and she used her work at Goodwill as a catalyst for change in her life.
 She took advantage of the support and assistance she received through the AbilityOne Program, such as coaching and guidance, accessing community resources, establishing long-term goals and collaborative problem-solving.
 Theresa also took advantage of the tuition reimbursement program and began pursuing her Associate’s degree in business management.

-Today, you can find Theresa leading a team of 50-75 Food Service Workers as a Food Service Supervisor, working alongside her team as they feed 2,500-3,000 Navy Recruits lunch and dinner.
+Today, you can find Theresa leading a team of 50-75 Food Service Workers as a Food Service Supervisor Manager, working alongside her team as they feed 2,500-3,000 Navy Recruits lunch and dinner.
 Theresa knows that her continued growth is the key to a bright future, and with the support of her Goodwill family, there is nothing stopping her from achieving her dreams.